wallento/bbb-scrape/README.md

 Scrape a BBB meeting.
 Currently only supports:

  - Extract slides and create video with proper timing
+ - Download desk sharing and webcam videos if present

 Upcoming features:

  - Render slide annotations and polls
- - Download other videos too

 Installation: